 Museum on the Move

-Parks Canada and The Canadian Canoe Museum continue to explore the innovative idea of relocating the Museum to the Peterborough Lift Lock National Historic Site on the Trent-Severn Waterway as a way to boost the tourism and revenue potential for both organizations.
+Parks Canada and The Canadian Canoe Museum continue to work towards the relocation of the Museum to the Peterborough Lift Lock National Historic Site on the Trent-Severn Waterway as a way to boost the tourism and revenue potential for both organizations.

 The construction of a new museum at this location would consolidate two significant tourism and recreation destinations in the region and offer enhanced opportunities for Canadian families, including the opportunity to better explore the canoe’s history in Canada and enjoy the diverse water-related programming and associated activities that can be offered by the Museum at this historic location.

 One step closer to moving to the Water

 After much deliberation, the Selection Committee and the Board of Directors of the Canadian Canoe Museum are very proud, honoured and excited to announce that the design team lead by internationally renowned architects heneghan peng and Kearns Mancini as the designers of the new Canadian Canoe Museum at the Peterborough Lift Lock.